dzhou30/PetLovers/README.md

 # PetLovers
-This repository a iOS app called Pet Lovers that displaying lovely pet photos for all pet lovers
+This repository is a iOS app called Pet Lovers that displaying lovely pet photos for all pet lovers